One of the most frequently asked questions from our students and those getting started in the industry…..

 There are many places, especially in the older parts of town, where the stairwells are too skinny and the lifts are too small and the landings at the top of stairs are too small to be able to work an ensemble base around.

 There you go.
-There are our sneak peeks and our behind the scenes of what we do at Silk Home for beds.
+There are our sneak peeks and our behind the scenes of what we did while staging a home for beds.
 I hope you’ve learned something from that; I hope that there’s something that you can take and integrate into your home staging business and into all the different situations that it may be applicable.

-If you have really specific questions about your business, make sure you pop over to our memberships.
-Our Shine Membership has a closed Facebook forum where you can pretty much ask anything you want.
+If you have really specific questions about your business, make sure you check out our memberships.
+Our Professional Membership has a closed Facebook forum where you can pretty much ask anything you want.

 The members of the community and myself will be jumping in there to help.
-Jump on over and check them out.
+Pop over and check them out.
 They’re all on the website.